realm/realm-inventory/README.md

   - A product ID
   - An amount added to (positive numbers) or removed (negative numbers) from our inventory as well as the ID of which user performed the transaction.
   - A user ID indicating who performed the transaction
-  - A date to record when this transaciton occurred
+  - A date to record when this transaction occurred

 ## Person Model